quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part05_Checking_an_Agr.md

 :p Can you give an example of when a court might find that despite lopsided exchange, there is still sufficient consideration?
 ??x
-Yes, if a person agrees to sell their $10,000 car for $10, even though no reasonable person would consider the price adequate.
+Yes, if a person agrees to sell their $10,000 car for$10, even though no reasonable person would consider the price adequate.
 The fact that each party bargained for something is enough. x??

 ---